GarvTambi/Udacity-Self-Driving-Car/CarND-Traffic-Sign-Classifier-Project/README.md

 12. Fully connected layer (800 in, 43 out)

 #### 4. Describe how, and identify where in your code, you trained your model.
 The discussion can include the type of optimizer, the batch size, number of epochs and any hyperparameters such as learning rate.

-The code for training the model is in cell 15 and 16.

 I train the model in 60 iterations (epochs), and each iteration is trained with 50 batch size.
 Adam optimizer is used with learning rate